GuillaumeGermain/NLP/README.md

 TOTAL CPU TIME: 1021.39

 ```
-From this, SVM linear and logistic regression started to look like promising classifiers.
+SVM linear and logistic regression started to look like promising classifiers.
 SVM linear was the best at this point, but its computation time was getting problematic, specially on the scaled input.
 As it turned out, I dropped it later because it was way too long to process.